ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-wkld-domain.md

 Your customer workload virtual machines (VMs) are using the network overlay virtualized network with customer Bring Your Own IP (BYOIP) address space.
 Associate these IP ranges with the customer workload AD domain and not the {{site.data.keyword.vmwaresolutions_full}} infrastructure Active Directory™ (AD) domain.
 We recommend that the VMware Solutions infrastructure AD domain holds resources and user accounts for administration of the vCenter Server instance only.
 Resources and user accounts for your workload VMs are held in a separate forest or domain.

-The infrastructure appliances and VMs such as; vCenter and NSX Manager, are deployed on the underlay network with an IP address space that is assigned by {{site.data.keyword.cloud_notm}}.
+The infrastructure appliances and VMs, such as vCenter and NSX Manager, are deployed on the underlay network with an IP address space that is assigned by {{site.data.keyword.cloud_notm}}.
 Unless configured, the customer workload VMs on the overlay networks are not able to reach the AD domain controllers on the underlay network.
 Also, the infrastructure appliances on the underlay network are not able to reach the customer workload AD domain controllers on the overlay networks.

 VMware Solutions customers typically use one of the following models for their VMware Solutions workload domain.
 * New stand-alone AD forest-domain.